MortenHarding/docker-mvs38j/README.md

 most of us would never get the pleasure of using MVS.
 All credit for the MVS TurnKey installations goes to these briliant MVS experts.

-##	Thank you for all your work and contributions.
+Thank you for all your work and contributions.

-For a list of the Turnkey installations and links, please go the reference sections at the end of this page.
+For a list of the Turnkey installations, please go the [References](#References) sections at the end of this page.